cryham/cAmp2/README.md

 make -j
 ```

-I'm testing on Debian 11.
+I'm testing on Debian 11 only.
 Building with CMake in Qt Creator is easy.
 Building in VSCodium / VS Code is possible too, with some more effort.
 Needs C++ and CMake extensions at least.